KanikaNahata/doc/pages/beast/programs/beast_spread4.md

 ## SPREAD4

-SPREAD4 (Spatial Phylogenetic Reconstruction of Evolutionary Dynamics 4) is a major update to [SPREAD](spread) and [SpreaD3](spread3) and constitutes a package for analysis and visualisation of pathogen pylodynamic reconstructions.
+SPREAD4 (Spatial Phylogenetic Reconstruction of Evolutionary Dynamics 4) is a major update to [SPREAD](spread) and [SpreaD3](spread3) and constitutes a package for analysis and visualization of pathogen phylogeographic reconstructions.

 ### Using SPREAD4